Mrs Zoe Trenerry

 These prime areas are fundamental in ensuring children have a broad and balanced education while being crucial for laying the foundations for pupils to develop curiosity, engagement for learning and to ultimately prepare them for Key Stage One.

-As our children move onto KS2, their art books progress with them through their school life.
+As our children move onto KS2, they continue to record their art in sketchbooks.
 As pupils develop the skills within art even further, pupils are encouraged to use their art books as a self-assessment tool, reflecting and evaluating on their previous work, thinking about how they can make changes and keep improving.
 Children are encouraged to take risks and experiment and then reflect on why some ideas and techniques are successful or not for a particular project, an important skill to have, not just now, but in later life too.
 Similarly to KS1, in KS2, teachers plan creative lessons linked to class topics enabling a range of design, creation and final pieces to be completed.
 Whilst learning about ‘Our World – Natural disasters’ topic, pupils looked at the work of famous print maker, Katsushika Hokusai and in particular his piece on ‘The Great Wave’.
 Pupils studied his famous woodblock print and then using layering and block printing created their own, making links between their own work and that of Katsushika Hokusai.

 Open-ended art tasks, provide endless opportunity for our pupils to make choices, test their ideas, come to conclusions and evaluate end results.
 By developing these skills at an early age, children develop their ability to manage uncertainty, remaining flexible thinkers, to overcome the problem they face through their creative approach and developed confidence.